 Requirements for Inquiry Handling Services

 The Japan Medical Network Association has been conducting a research project on the collection and use of health and medical information.
-Within this project, the aim is to develop and provide a system (Sennen-Karte EHR) that enables patients themselves to access their medical record information easily and safely across regions, as opposed to the patient record information that is dispersed in medical information centres in each region.
+Within this project, the aim is to develop and provide a system (The Millennial Medical Record EHR) that allows patients to access their own medical record information easily and safely across regions, even though the patient record information is dispersed in medical information centres across various regions.

 As of January 2020, 115 medical facilities and related institutions are participating in the Millennium Medical Record EHR.

-As Sennen Medical Record EHR provides a nationwide service, user support must also be provided on a nationwide scale.
-The support needs to be provided by the central (Sennen Karte EHR) office (help desk department) and several regional medical cooperation offices, depending on the nature of the enquiry.
+As The Millennial Medical Record EHR provides a nationwide service, user support must also be provided on a nationwide scale.
+The support needs to be provided by the central (The Millennial Medical Record EHR) office (help desk department) and several regional medical cooperation offices, depending on the nature of the enquiry.

 In order to establish a nationwide helpdesk system, three requirements were set to achieve operational efficiency.

-- Visualisation and efficiency improvement of workflows across multiple organisations
+- Visualisation and efficiency of workflows across multiple organisations

 - Efficient inquiry history management